 Choosing life insurance is more complicated than that.
 Rather than instant gratification, selecting the right life insurance policy involves thinking about your spouse, children, or other loved ones and what their needs are now and what they may be in the future.
 That can be a complex process as there are many different life insurance plans to choose from.

-The right type of policy (or a combination of policies) depends on where you are in life and on what you can best afford.
+The right type of policy (or a combination of life insurance policies) depends on your individual life situation and on what life insurance premiums you can best afford.
 Yes, you want to protect your family’s financial well-being with an appropriate death benefit, but don’t you also want to live life while you’re here?

 While your best bet is to talk with a qualified, trustworthy agent about your options, here are some basic pros and cons to help you wrap your head around the features and key differences in three primary types of life insurance: term life insurance, universal life insurance, and whole life insurance.

 Term life insurance provides a death benefit for a specific number of years (a “term”).
 Most commonly, policies cover 10, 15, 20, 25, and 30 years, but you can even apply for one- or five-year terms.
-The shorter the term, the lower the premium you’ll have to pay.
+The shorter the term, the lower the premium payment will be.

 - Term policies are affordable.
 They have lower premiums than whole and universal life policies.

 - Term policies are flexible.
 You can choose a term to meet your family’s financial needs through a specific period of time, like until your house is paid off, or your child’s college tuition is paid in full.

 - Many term insurance policies are convertible.
 Within a certain amount of time, you can opt to change them to a permanent policy, which would provide lifelong coverage.

 - Term policies expire (if you don’t convert them to permanent).
 Therefore, you need to apply for a new policy if you’re still living when your policy ends.
 As with all types of insurance, the older you are, the higher your premiums.
 So when you apply for a new policy after your expired one runs out, a new policy for the same term length will cost you more than you paid for the first term policy.

-Tip – Look into getting a longer term policy from the start so your premium is locked in and your coverage lasts until you’re considerably older.
+Tip — Look into getting a longer-term insurance policy from the start so your premium is locked in and your coverage lasts until you’re considerably older.

 One of the two types of “permanent” life insurance, universal life, is sometimes guaranteed (will not fluctuate), but most of the time it has flexible premiums, death benefits, etc.

 - You can structure a universal life policy to last up to age 121, which would offer lifelong protection for most people.

-- Universal life has a “cash value” providing the option to take out a policy loan, allowing you to use money from your account while you’re still alive.
+- Universal life has a “cash value” providing the option to take out a policy loan, allowing you to use money from your cash value account while you’re still alive.

 - Universal life offers flexibility in the frequency of life policy premiums.
 You could select monthly or annual premiums, for instance.